gngrninja/PSFolderSize/docs/reference/functions/Get-FolderSize.md

 ### -Output
 Use this option to output the results.
-Valid options are csv, xml, or json.
+Valid options are csv, xml, or json

 ```yaml
 Type: String